ibm-cloud-docs/watsonxdata/querying-data-ai.md

 # Interacting with data through an MCP server
 {: #querying-data-ai}

+   The {{site.data.keyword.lakehouse_short}} MCP server is currently available only for instance administrators.
+Users with non-admin roles (such as USER role) cannot access MCP tools or use the {{site.data.keyword.lakehouse_short}} assistant's MCP functionality, even if they have been granted access to engines.
+   {: note}

 You can securely access and explore your lakehouse data and metadata through natural language by using {{site.data.keyword.lakehouse_short}} Model Context Protocol (MCP) server and your AI agent.